AlexCC93/readthedocs_test/docs/source/Writting publisher and subscriber nodes. Python.rst

    from std_msgs.msg import String

-- ``rclpy`` is a Python client library for ROS2.
-It provides Python bindings for the ROS2 middleware, enabling developers to write ROS2 nodes and applications using the Python programming language.
+- ``rclpy`` is a Python client library for ROS 2.
+It provides Python bindings for the ROS 2 middleware, enabling developers to write ROS 2 nodes and applications using the Python programming language.
 - ``from rclpy.node import Node`` imports the ``Node`` class from the ``rclpy.node`` module.
 - ``from std_msgs.msg import String`` imports the ``String`` message type from the ``std_msgs.msg`` module.

-All these imported libraries must be specified in the dependencies file called "package.xml".
-More from this, later in the tutorial.
+All these imported libraries must be specified in the dependencies file called ``package.xml``.
+More about this, later in the tutorial.

 Next, a class is created: